Girls Night at 21c Lexington

-After freshening up a bit and exploring the galleries, venture out in downtown Lexington, there is so much to do.
+After a quick espresso in our room and a spin through the hotel gallery, we ventured out in downtown Lexington.
+From restaurants to public art, there is so much to do in this city!
 Here are a few places we visited, none of which are terribly far from the hotel.

 After a late night on the town (read more here), Celia slept in while I dragged myself downstairs to Yoga with Art.
 21c Lexington hosts several fitness classes in the 2nd floor gallery space every month so be sure to check their calendar for dates and times.
 Classes are open to any fitness level and are only $5.

-After yoga, Celia and I headed downstairs for brunch at 21c Lexington's restaurant Lockbox.
+After yoga, we headed downstairs for brunch at 21c Lexington's restaurant Lockbox.
 Spoiler alert, it was delicious.
-Their menus are distinctly southern, offering dishes like shrimp & grits and a fried chicken biscuit.
+Their menu are distinctly southern, offering dishes like shrimp & grits and a fried chicken biscuit.
 Chef Jonathan Searle creates plates that are beautiful and comforting in every bite.
 The space is an architectural nerds paradise with high columns, huge windows, ornate plaster medallions, marble floors, and more.
 You can even rent out the original bank vault for a private dinner party.
 Next time I will definitely join them for dinner!